nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 Nicotine+ tries to follow [Semantic Versioning](https://semver.org/) when possible.
 As cited in the specification:

 > Given a version number MAJOR.MINOR.PATCH, increment the:
+>
 >   MAJOR version when you make incompatible API changes,
-    MINOR version when you add functionality in a backwards compatible manner, and
+>   MINOR version when you add functionality in a backwards compatible manner, and
-    PATCH version when you make backwards compatible bug fixes.
+>   PATCH version when you make backwards compatible bug fixes.
+>
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 Release dates are not set in stone, as Nicotine+ development is done by volunteers in their spare time.
 However, keep the following points in mind:

  * Taking too long to release a new Nicotine+ version (e.g. years) will likely end up in Nicotine+ no longer working due to technological advancements, or being dropped from distributions.
-This already happened when Python 2 support ended.
+This already happened when support for Python 2 ended in 2019.

- * We have no way of pushing out updates to all users at the same time.
-Packagers for various distributions have to package and test new Nicotine+ versions before they can be delivered to users.
+ * We have no way of delivering updates to all users at the same time.
+Packagers for various distributions need to package and test new Nicotine+ versions before users receive them.
 It would be preferable to avoid creating too many releases in a very short period of time.

- * Releasing large updates can make it harder to pinpoint eventual issues that have been introduced since the last release.
+ * Releasing large updates can make it harder to pinpoint eventual issues that have been introduced since the previous release.

 ## Creating a new Nicotine+ release